 or equivalently the least-squares problem,

 The Gauss-Newton method is an iterative approach where given an initial guess $\bfx_0,$ the update at the $k$th iteration is computed by solving \eqref{eq:LSeq} for the perturbation $\delta \bfx$ and updating the solution estimate as $\bfx_{k+1} = \bfx_k + \alpha_k \delta \bfx$, where $\alpha_k$ is a line-search parameter.

-Notice that for a given $\lambda,$ Krylov iterative methods could be used to efficiently estimate the solution to \eqref{eq:LSeq}.
-However, the authors of \cite{haber2000gcv} make a reformulation that enables the direct use of hybrid projection methods described in Section \ref{sec:hybrid}.
+Notice that, for a given $\lambda,$ Krylov iterative methods could be used to efficiently estimate the solution to \eqref{eq:LSeq}.
+However, the authors of \cite{haber2000gcv} propose a reformulation that enables the direct use of hybrid projection methods described in Section \ref{sec:hybrid}.
 The astute observation is that at each iteration of the Gauss-Newton method, we have the option to solve directly for the step $\delta \bfx$ or to solve for the updated solution $\bfx_{k+1}$.
 To see the latter option, substitute $\bfx_{k+1} = \bfx_k + \delta \bfx$ into \eqref{eq:normaleq} to get least-squares problem,

-Notice that this is a standard-form Tikhonov-regularized linear problem, and hybrid projection methods can be used in each nonlinear step to simultaneously estimate the regularization parameter $\lambda$ and compute an approximate solution.
+At this point, \cref{eq:reformulateLS} is just a standard-form, linear Tikhonov problem, and hybrid projection methods can be used in each nonlinear step to simultaneously estimate the regularization parameter $\lambda$ and compute an approximate solution.
 Although the hybrid projection method solves the linearized problem with automatic regularization parameter selection, a major concern is that the objective function changes from iteration to iteration because the regularization parameter is changing.
 Furthermore, we are not guaranteed to reduce the nonlinear function that we seek to minimize.
 A remedy is to consider the solution to \eqref{eq:reformulateLS} as a proposal $\bfx_{k+1}^p$ and to take the step direction to be a weighted version of the perturbation $\delta \bfx = \bfx_{k+1}^p - \bfx_k$.
 The general damped Gauss-Newton approach with a hybrid Krylov solver is summarized in Algorithm \ref{alg:GaussNewton}.